Shubh0405/classmanager-student-teacher-portal/README.md

 11. User can add profile picture and edit their profile through edit profile.
 12. User can also change their password if necessary.

-#### You can visit the website by clicking on the link http://shubh0405.pythonanywhere.com/

 ## Screenshots

 ### Home Page